 The alpha-amylase baking enzyme was majorly used in the bread making process, accounting for 62.5% of the global volume in 2014.
 The high adoption rate of these ingredients for dough improvement in whole grain and brown bread in developed economies of the U.S. and Germany is expected to have a favorable impact on the industry.

-Increasing awareness towards freshness and shelf-life among bread processors have forced them to raise expenditure for the incorporation of high-quality enzymes particularly alpha-amylase.
+Increasing awareness towards freshness and shelf-life among bread processors has forced them to raise expenditure for the incorporation of high-quality enzymes particularly alpha-amylase.

-Europe alpha-amylase market revenue was USD 82.7 million in 2015.
-Sluggish growth of the food & beverage sector in light of increasing manufacturing expenditure in mature markets of Germany and UK is expected to have an adverse impact.
+Europe's alpha-amylase market revenue was USD 82.7 million in 2015.
+Sluggish growth of the food & beverage sector in light of increasing manufacturing expenditure in mature markets of Germany and U.K. is expected to have an adverse impact.

 Asia Pacific is projected to witness the fastest volume gains at a CAGR of 5.9% in light of increasing manufacturing practices in bakery products amidst the regulatory support for foreign investments along with increasing consumption of bread products at the domestic level.
 Also, the increasing number of new product launches including frozen Malabar Parathas in India is expected to open new applications further over the next eight years.